Rak-Su

 Rak-Su are an English R&B group, formed in Watford.
 In 2017, they won the fourteenth series of The X Factor, becoming the first male group to do so.
-The group is made up of Ashley Fongho, Jamaal Shurland, Myles Stephenson, and previously Mustafa Rahimtulla, before departing from the group in November 2020.
-They finished 2022 with a headline slot at the world famous Seal Bay Resort in Selsey, United Kingdom.
+The group is made up of Ashley Fongho, Jamaal Shurland and Myles Stephenson; Mustafa Rahimtulla left the group in November 2020.
+They finished 2022 with a headline slot at Seal Bay Resort in Selsey, United Kingdom.

 "Dimelo", which features Naughty Boy and Wyclef Jean, was released as their winner's single, and marked the first time a winner's single was written by the winner.
 It entered the UK Singles Chart at number two, behind Ed Sheeran's "Perfect".
 Their self-titled debut extended play, Rak-Su, was released on 16 February 2018.

-Stephenson appeared on the 19th series of I'm a Celebrity...Get Me Out of Here! in 2019, where he came 7th.

 Career

 2016–2017: Formation and The X Factor

 Rak-Su are a four-piece group consisting of childhood friends Ashley Fongho, Jamaal Shurland, Myles Stephenson and Mustafa Rahimtulla, from Watford.
 Fongho and Stephenson had been best friends since the age of 11, recording their freestyles together in their houses.
 Shurland emigrated from Barbados to Watford at the age of 12 and attended the same school with Stephenson and Rahimtulla.
 Shurland and Rahimtulla began performing together at the age of 14, and Fongho met and began performing with Rahimtulla at age 16.
 In their early twenties, Fongho met Shurland at a party after hearing him sing, and the two began recording and performing together, with Stephenson and Rahimtulla attending their recording sessions and live performances.
 By 2016, the four had decided to form their own music group and soon decided to audition for The X Factor in hopes of gaining exposure for their original material.

 In 2017, Rak-Su auditioned for The X Factor in front of judges Simon Cowell, Louis Walsh, Sharon Osbourne and Nicole Scherzinger.
 Following producers' earlier advice against singing their original material, they began performing "Señorita" by Justin Timberlake until they were stopped by Cowell, who was unimpressed and requested a different song.
 They then performed an original song called "I'm Feeling You", and received four "Yes" votes from the judges, who praised the group for their originality, and Cowell noted that they would not have passed their audition on their first song alone.

 After the first bootcamp challenge, the group continued to perform their original material, reaching the six-chair challenge in the "Groups" category, mentored by Cowell.
-They passed the six-chair challenge with their original song "Change Your Mind" and after they performed their song "Palm Tree" at the judges houses' round in front of Cowell, and his assistant and former X Factor judge Cheryl, Cowell proceeded to put them through to the live shows.
+They passed the six-chair challenge with their original song "Change Your Mind" and after they performed their song "Palm Tree" at the judges houses' round in front of Cowell, and his assistant and former X Factor judge Cheryl.
+Cowell proceeded to put them through to the live shows.